A new study shows that new teen drivers are more than three times more likely to be in a fatal crash.

 The study is especially timely given that during the summer months, accidents involving teenagers rise 15 percent when compared to the rest of the year, largely thanks to school being out and warmer temperatures encouraging more driving.
 Furthermore, fatal teen accidents have been rising overall in the past couple years.

-Distractions the main culprit
+Distractions are the main culprit

 The researchers noted that distracted driving was the main cause of teen accidents.
 Lack of a seatbelt and speeding are also major contributors to the high fatality rate among teen drivers.
 As CBS News reports, what may surprise some people is that the main form of distraction for teen drivers comes not from smartphones, but from other passengers.